alexjamesdean1997/cdsicount-price-parser/README.md

 >>> sku = "<your-product-id>"
 ```

-5. Call the parse_price method with your variable as attribut
+5. Call the parse_price method with your variable
 ```
 >>> parse_price(sku)
 ```

-This will print out the price of your product
+This will return the price of your product

 ## Author